chef/automate/components/docs-chef-io/content/automate/on_prem_builder.md

 * An outward bound HTTPS connection
 * An existing Chef Habitat [public Builder](https://bldr.habitat.sh) account.

-## System requirements
+## System Requirements

-This guide demonstrates the ease of authenticating between Chef Automate and Chef Habitat Builder on-prem by installing both components on the same host.
+This guide demonstrates setup of Chef Habitat Builder on-prem by installing the components with the Chef Automate deployment utility.
-Outside the boundaries of this proof-of-concept, we recommend against running installations of Chef Automate and Chef Habitat Builder on the same host.
-Please contact your Chef representative before using this implementation in production
+Contact your Chef representative before using this implementation in production for more specific scale recommendations.

 ### Hardware Requirements